 Those looking for some excitement can take down an inflatable kayak or "duckie" and navigate the river with their own skill.

 The Upper Klamath River offers an exciting whitewater rafting adventure, with many full-day rafting trips and other packets.
 In a steep wilderness canyon cutting through the Southern Oregon Cascades, this is one of the most exciting class IV trips in Oregon.

 More than 30 major class III to class IV stretches, with long drops and short charges, all through a beautiful high-desert canyon.

 The Lower Klamath River is a great option for less experienced rafters, since there are many mild sections situated close to easy access points.
 A rafting trip down the Lower Klamath makes a great trip-whether half-day or multi-day.

-Class II runs are also common for those seeking a little more adventure.
+Class III rapids are also common for those seeking a little more adventure.
 Pilot an inflatable kayak, and check out the "Otter's playpen" stretch.

 The Umpqua River sports more rapids per mile than many runs.
 Numerous class III and III+ rapids are found in the most commonly rafted stretch, with a handful of class IV rapids sprinkled throughout the run.

 The North Umpqua flows through lovely, thickly forested, steep-walled canyons and its sparkling clear water is famous.
 This exceptional whitewater rafting waterway is located in Oregon's southern Cascade mountains, between Crater Lake and Roseburg, and is regarded by many as one of the finest white water rafting rivers in the U.S.